vairus666/lesson2/README.md

 Write a script to solve a quadratic equation.

-### Usage 1:
+### Usage svetofor1.py:

 Enter the color and act according to the instructions received

-### Usage 2:
+### Usage svetofor2.py:

-Enter the color and act according to the instructions received.
+Enter the color and follow the instructions.
+To terminate the action, enter exit.

-### Usage 3:
+### Usage quadratic_equation.py:

-Enter the coefficients of the quadratic equation
+Enter the coefficients of the quadratic equation.

 #### TODO:

-Just run the code
+Just run the code.